IDs vs. Observations: Please Vote!

 Sincere condolances!

 I am definitely more a recorder than an ID’er.
 I do get to go to some interesting places that are under recorded so it makes it more interesting for me to be able to add records and taxa that are not much known on iNat.
 As far as identifications are concerned I try and restrict them to my expertise, which is tropical African Flora and I only add ID’s where I feel it is needed or useful.
 I am generally not one for adding IDs where already enough IDs by other trusted experts are present or adding IDs to just any taxon I am familiar with, hence my fairly limited number of IDs.
 This is just my preferred way of doing things.
 No judgement there.
 Everyone should do what and how one wants to do it.
-That is one of many the beauties of iNat.
+That is one of the many beauties of iNat.

 Greetings Bart